10 Rookie Mistakes to Avoid on Disney Vacations

 Buying Disney gear at the park

 Merchandise prices are much higher at the parks than online.
 It’s actually OK to buy your Disney gear before your trip, Rice notes.
 “You will likely avoid the impulse to buy too much while on your trip if you purchase your Disney attire prior to your vacation,” says Rice.
 Investing time in prepping for your Disney trip with these purchases and is a great way to extend the anticipation of a vacation, too.
-For families on a tight budget, you’ll want to read our guide about the best free things in Disney world.

 Sleeping in too much